Aamon: Description

 He was written about by Johann Weyer in 1583 in the Pseudomonarchia Daemonum.

 Amon, or Aamon, is a great and mighty marques, and commeth abroad in the likeness of a Wolf, having a serpents tail, [vomiting] flames of fire; when he putteth on the shape of a man, he sheweth out dogs teeth, and a great head like to a mighty [night hawk]; he is the strongest prince of all other, and understandeth of all things past and to come, he procureth favor, and reconcileth both friends and foes, and rule forthy legions of devils.

 And much later by S. L. MacGregor Mathers in The Lesser Key of Solomon.

 The Seventh Spirit is Amon.
 He is a Marquis great in power, and most stern.
 He appeareth like a Wolf with a Serpent's tail, vomiting out of his mouth flames of fire; but at the command of the Magician he putteth on the shape of a Man with Dog's teeth beset in a head like a Raven; or else like a Man with a Raven's head (simply).
 He telleth all things Past and to Come.
 He procureth feuds and reconcileth controversies between friends.
 He governeth 40 Legions of Spirits.
 His Seal is this which is to be worn as aforesaid, etc.

 Harley MS 6483 of The Lesser Key of Solomon states that Amon can also enable the magician to summon and interrogate the spirits of those who drowned at sea.

+In popular culture

+Aamon appears as a hero in the video game Mobile Legends: Bang Bang, but instead of a demon, he's a shard wielding assassin.

+It also appears in The Rookie, season 8 episode 3, on a drawing in Ezra Kane's motel room.

+Aamon appears as a demon, and the main antagonist, who possesses the fiancé of the main protagonist in the ShudderShudder (streaming service) Original film The Cleansing Hour.

+Aamon appears in the manga Amon: The Dark Side of the Devilman and the OVA loosely based on it, Amon: Apocalypse of Devilman.